logo

 The circular comprises guidelines to streamline the existing cross-border payment framework in India.
 Previously, cross-border transactions were carried out through Online Payment Gateway Service Providers (OPGSPs) as per a circular issued by RBI in 2015.

 Hence, RBI has issued a circular to establish a concise and clear framework for cross-border payments.
 RBI will now oversee all cross-border payments in India related to the import and export of goods.
 The circular applies to PA-CB, PAs, authorised banks and OPGSPs.
+The PA-CB circular also denotes that there can’t be any new OPGSP.

 This blog discusses the key provisions related to the latest RBI circular on the import of goods and services, RBI guidelines for payment gateway, and OPGSP guidelines.